igorbljahhin/mid-rest-java-demo/README.md

 ## Trust Stores information

 Demo application has two separate trust stores:
- * mid.trusted_server_certs.p12 holds all SSL certificates of servers it trusts
+ * mid.trusted_server_certs.p12 holds SSL certificates of servers it trusts
- * mid.trusted_root_certs.p12 holds all known MID root certificates
+ * mid.trusted_root_certs.p12 holds all MID root certificates of MID test chain

-Following documents how these two trust stores were created.
+Next section shows how these two trust stores were created and with instructions how to create similar trust stores for production.

+NB!
+Avoid placing certificates from production chain and test chain into the same trust store.
+Create separate trust stores for each environment of your application and only import certificates needed for that specific environment.

 ### Trust store for SSL certificates

-Without following step one would able to connect to Demo API server:
+Without following step one would not be able to connect to Demo API server:
  * import demo env API endpoint SSL root certificate.
 See [instructions how to obtain the certificate](https://github.com/SK-EID/mid-rest-java-client#how-to-obtain-server-certificate).
- * Note that for demo we import ROOT certificate (DigiCert SHA2 Secure Server CA) from the chain.
+ * Note that for demo we have imported ROOT certificate (DigiCert SHA2 Secure Server CA) from the chain.
 Importing root certificate is not recommended for production.

         keytool -importcert -storetype PKCS12 -keystore mid.trusted_server_certs.p12 \
          -storepass changeit -alias midDemoServerRootCert -file demo_root_cert.crt -noprompt

-To be able to point this application (mid-rest-java-demo) against production environment we also import production server SSL certificate.
+If you want to be able to point this application (mid-rest-java-demo) against production environment (only SK customers have access to production) you should also import production server SSL certificate into same cert store.

  * Obtain mid.sk.ee certificate.
 See [instructions](https://github.com/SK-EID/mid-rest-java-client#how-to-obtain-server-certificate).
  * Import it: